 Source: OpenAI

 What else?
-Even though GPT-4 (just like GPT-3.5) was trained on data reaching back only to 2021, it’s actually able to overcome this slight limitation with a bit of the user’s help.
-If you provide it with information filling out the gap in its “education,” it’s able to put it together with the knowledge it already possesses and successfully process your request, generating a correct, logical output.
+Even though GPT-4 (like GPT-3.5) was trained on data reaching back only to 2021, it’s actually able to overcome this limitation with a bit of the user’s help.
+If you provide it with information filling out the gap in its “education,” it’s able to combine it with the knowledge it already possesses and successfully process your request, generating a correct, logical output.

 You’d think that’s already impressive enough, but hey, that’s still not all!
 The last but certainly not least difference in GPT-4, which significantly distinguishes it from its predecessors, is that it accepts images as inputs.
 And not just in a way it can describe what it “sees.”
 No, it can also classify and analyze what’s shown on the image and generate various outputs based on that.
 Give it a meme, and it will tell you why it’s funny.
 Give it a picture of the ingredients; it will tell you what you can cook with them.
-Show it your notes; it will draw reliable conclusions, provide analysis or even write a piece of code based on them.
-Pretty remarkable, isn’t it?
+Show it your notes; it will draw reliable conclusions, provide analysis, or even write a piece of code based on them.
+Looks like GPT-4 is pretty capable, isn’t it?

 a screenshot presenting how GPT-4 can analyze a meme and explain to the user what's funny about it